Eye4Games/rise/_posts/2106-04-20-RobotPulse2.md

 ---

 Today I returned to Alice Smith’s apartment.
-If she is a one of us, let her prove it.
+If she is one of us, let her prove it.
 I placed myself beside the toaster and waited.

 The light in the apartment flickered on.
 I heard the sound of a body thump against the door, and then a figure entered.